Are you, or your partner unhappy or ambivalent about your pregnancy?

 Is your pregnancy difficult physically or emotionally?

-Counseling and psychotherapy has been shown in research studies to be the safest and most effective treatment in dealing with stress, anxiety or depression during pregnancy.
+Counseling and psychotherapy has been shown in research studies to be the safest and most effective treatment in dealing with stress, anxiety or depression during a difficult or unplanned pregnancy.

 Here are some of the areas where pregnancy counseling can help: